 Here’s the deal.
 If you’re honest with yourself, you know when your relationship took a wrong turn.
 There may have been many moments, but there is generally one last event that tips the scales towards separation.

 Realizing that things will likely never be the same once that happens, the real question becomes can things be repaired going forward?
 Does Coronavirus bring you together because you both still care?
-Does this stay-at-home order force you to finally communicate with each?
+Does this stay-at-home order force you to finally communicate with each other?

 If you’re feeling stuck with your spouse, take this time to do some soul searching about why.
 Do they feel stuck with you?
 While we’re always here for the legal part of a relationship, we want you to be successful with whatever decision you go with.
 Our goal is to see you happy, with or without someone.